gsemet/python-fiximports/README.rst

 time on the same file.
 And one source of conflict is the management of the ``import`` statements, that each developers adds his modifications differently.

-We really started having the need for automatical reorganization when we have set up an automatic merge of several branches alltogether.
+We really started having the need for automatic reorganization when we have set up an automatic merge of several branches alltogether.
 Most of the time, the conflicts were found to be on the ``import`` lines...